 St Joseph’s College caters for all young men irrespective of their academic ability.
 We have a proud tradition of students achieving excellent VCE results.
-Our VCAL, VET in Schools and School Based Apprenticeship programs provide similar results for those interested in pursuing apprenticeships and traineeships.
+Our VCE Vocational Major (VM), VET in Schools (VETis) and School Based Apprenticeship or Traineeship (SBAT) programs provide great opportunities for those interested in pursuing apprenticeships and traineeships.

 Teaching and learning at St Joseph’s is focussed on the pursuit of excellence.
-Striving for academic achievement has a strong emphasis, and is promoted via a rich array of programs and support activities.
-Literacy and numeracy are prominent at all year levels.
-All courses and their delivery challenge students to reach their highest possible achievement.
+Striving for academic achievement has a strong emphasis and is promoted via a rich array of programs and support activities.
+Literacy and numeracy are emphasised at all year levels, and we challenge all students to reach their highest possible achievement in all courses.

-During Years 11 and 12, students from Sacred Heart College attend some classes at St Joseph’s and vice versa, providing students with a very wide subject selection during senior years.
+During Years 10, 11 and 12, students from Sacred Heart College attend some classes at St Joseph’s and vice versa, providing students with a greater breadth of choice in subject selections in the Senior years.